Swiftshine/Quilt/README.md

 - Open and save levels
 - Edit level collisions, gimmicks, enemies, and more
 - Support for images for gimmicks
+- Render backgrounds for ease of editing and alignment

 ## Screenshots
 ### Level Editor